 How To Sterilize Your Water

-Basically, you’re processing your water as though it is “meat product”.
+Basically, you’re processing your water as though you are canning a meat product.
 This will dissolve the salt products and sterilize the water.
 This water can be stored for a very long time.
 How long?
 Depends on HOW it is stored, and WHERE.
 Keep out of direct sunlight and away from heat source, in a non-humid environment, and it should be good for years, but you can certainly drink it whenever needed.

-Note: this is not a sports drink (replacing electrolytes, etc.) only because it needs a carb (sugar, usually) and as a bonus, potassium and magnesium, and maybe some L-Glutamine (all optional, but good); while making home made sports drink is easy, I’ll leave that for another day.
+Note: this is not a sports drink (replacing electrolytes, etc.).
+If you wanted to create that, you would need to add a carb (sugar, usually) and as a bonus, potassium and magnesium, and maybe some L-Glutamine powder.
+While making a home made sports drink is easy, I’ll leave that for another day.